jhg023/SimpleNet/README.md

   - Ideally, the best option would be to split your single, large packet into multiple, small packets.
   - If splitting the packet is not possible for any reason, both `Client` and `Server` have an overloaded constructor that accepts a buffer size in bytes.
 You can simply specify a size larger than 4096 (the default size).
 - Will Java 8 ever be supported again?
-  - No, as Java 8 is approaching its EOL (January, 2019).
+  - No, as Java 8 is no longer supported commercial as of January, 2019.
 SimpleNet will do its best to keep up with LTS releases.
+However, you're free to clone the project and build it on an older version of Java, as not many code changes are required.
 - What's next for SimpleNet?
-  - Once Project Loom is complete and integrated into the mainline JDK, SimpleNet will be rewritten entirely; blocking I/O will be using fibers at that point, which will be much more scalable than my current implementation that uses a thread pool.
+  - Once Project Loom is complete and integrated into the mainline JDK, SimpleNet will be rewritten entirely; blocking I/O will be using fibers at that point, which will be much more scalable than my current implementation that uses a fixed thread pool.